vidyaNtech/heritage-textile-tracker/README.md

 # heritage-textile-tracker
-collaborative SQLite mini project for tracking heritage textile and handloom supply chain operations
+"Designed and developed an independent heritage textile tracking platform for preserving and digitizing cultural textile information."